lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Car license plate: `SWNSNG`
 - When power is on, door can be opened for access to the outer grounds
+- The car keys unlock the boot, which contains a battery and the Secret Garden key

 ### West Grounds